thorek1/MacroModelling.jl/docs/src/tutorials/rbc.md

 The function returns a `KeyedArray` with the values of the endogenous variables and shocks matching the conditions exactly.

-We can also plot the conditional forecast using:
+We can also plot the conditional forecast.
+Please note that you need to import the `Plots` and `StatsPlots` packages once before the first plot.
+In order to plot we can use:

 ```@repl tutorial_1
 plot_conditional_forecast(RBC, conditions, shocks = shocks)